Los Angeles Philharmonic: Funding

-The Los Angeles Philharmonic has seen its endowment booming in recent years, to around $255 million in 2017.
-In 2002, it received its largest-ever gift when the Walt and Lilly Disney family donated $25 million to endow the music directorship.
-David Bohnett donated $20 million in 2014 to endow the orchestra’s top administrative post and create a fund for technology and innovation.
+The Los Angeles Philharmonic's endowment grew significantly in the early 21st century, reaching around $255 million in 2017.
+In 2002, it received its largest gift to date when the Walt and Lilly Disney family donated $25 million to endow the music directorship.
+David Bohnett donated $20 million in 2014 to endow the orchestra's top administrative post and create a fund for technology and innovation.

-As of 2019, the Los Angeles Philharmonic’s annual budget is at approximately $125 million.
+As of 2019, the Los Angeles Philharmonic's annual budget is at approximately $125 million.